hablapps/pairstrading/PostPairsTrading.md

 The body of the function might seem pretty familiar to the SQL practitioner.
 In fact, we are exploiting **qSQL syntax** here, which leverages a syntax similar to SQL but optimised for kdb+.
 It is also worth noting that `.z.d` represents the current date, so we are interested in retrieving data from the `n` days back from today.

 Now we need to send this function along with the necessary arguments to the HDB.
-This approach exemplifies a good practice in kdb+: keeping computations as close to the data as possible.
-Instead of requesting data and then applying a computation to it, we send the computation to the HDB itself so we avoid transmitting unnecessary data over the communication.
+This approach exemplifies a good practice in kdb+: _keeping computations as close to the data as possible_.
+Instead of requesting data and then applying a filter or transformation to it, we send the computation to the HDB itself so we avoid transmitting unnecessary data over the communication.

 ```q
 t:`sym xgroup hdb(query_prices;4*365;syms)